 Both neck yokes are readily available and simple to use.
 You can yoke the oxen and be ready for work in short order.
 The oxen technically do not have to have horns for attaching the yoke, but working with horned cattle in this case is much safer and more useful because the horns will keep the yoke from coming off when the team is backing up or moving downhill.

 Both designs (but particularly the sliding yoke) also offer a good range of head motion, helping the oxen work more comfortably.
 Improved comfort for the ox generally translates to an efficient working day.

-Be aware, however, that the range of motion that allows for comfort and safety for the ox team can also invite poor behavior, such as fighting or pulling in two different directions.
+A sliding yoke allows for a greater range of motion, which increases the comfort and safety of the ox team.
+However, it can also invite poor behavior, such as fighting or pulling in two different directions.
 Good training can prevent some of these problems.

 Note that both types of neck yoke must be fitted carefully to avoid bruising or galling.
 A different yoke size may be necessary if the oxen in the team gain or lose weight.

 If you want to build your own yokes, you may find this design somewhat challenging (though not impossible) to make.
 The beam piece is easy to construct.
 Just take care to avoid cracks and imperfections that will gall the oxen.
 The bows, however, are the main difficulty.
 They are made of hardwood, such as hickory, and must be steamed and bent into shape.